wandering-nora/SnowPixel/README.md

 # SnowPixel
 Yet another 8x8 neopixel matrix...
-But hear me out, this one is a little special.
+But hear me out, this one is a little special ❄️

 This is a small 20x20x0.8mm module that can be tiled in any shape without any wiring by soldering them together with the castellated holes.